zodern/mup-aws-beanstalk/docs/getting-started.md

 1) The app name.
 It must be at least 4 characters
 2) `app.env.ROOT_URL`
-3) `app.env.MONGO_URL` You will need to get a database from mLab, Compose, or another DBaaS provider
+3) `app.env.MONGO_URL` You will need to get a database from MongoDB Atlas, ScaleGrid, or another DBaaS provider

 The next step will provide the values for the `app.auth` object.